A Guide to Using Printable Kindergarten Worksheets

 - Videos containing short animated stories appropriate for kindergarteners

 Tips for Using Worksheets

-- Use worksheets that are appropriate to a child's level.
+- Use worksheets that are appropriate for a child's level.
 Give an easy one for each concept immediately after you teach it.

-- It will be good if the worksheets are well-illustrated.
+- It's good if the worksheets are well-illustrated.
 The use of cartoon characters and familiar situations and objects will make it far more interesting.

 - Try to supplement each worksheet with a practical, real-life activity.

-- Remember, a child is learning many new things at once.
-A child of this age has an amazing capacity to learn many new things fast.
-However, he can also forget them equally fast.
-Do activities to reinforce everything that he's learning.
+- Remember, a child is learning many new things at once and has an amazing capacity to learn many new things fast.
+However, they can also forget them equally fast.
+Do activities to reinforce everything that they're learning.

-- Do give positive feedback and encourage a child.
-His fine motor skills are just developing.
-Do not have him write until he is fully comfortable with holding a pencil.
+- Give positive feedback and encourage a child.
+Their fine motor skills are just developing.
+Do not have them write until they are fully comfortable with holding a pencil.
 Do not expect or try for perfection.
 Spend sufficient time and continually reinforce the learning in day-to-day situations.